learn-co-students/flatiron-store-project-v-000/README.md

 # Flatiron Store on Rails

 We're going to build an e-commerce site!
 We're going to make an online store where users can browse items, put items in their carts, and buy items, which changes our inventory.
-Users can log in using Github.
 We're eventually going to integrate the Stripe API to handle payments, and then integrate Segment.io to analyze user events.

 Before anything, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`